kashishgupta02/Kashish-Demo/README.md

 # Kashish-Demo
-This is a Demo for Git &amp; Githhub  class
+This is a Demo for Git &amp; Githhub  class.